-Total War: WARHAMMER - Realm of The Wood Elves is an app developed by CREATIVE ASSEMBLY.
+Total War: WARHAMMER - Realm of The Wood Elves is an application designed by CREATIVE ASSEMBLY.
 Total War: WARHAMMER - Realm of The Wood Elves was first published on .
-The app is currently available on the following platforms: Steam.About This Content New Wood Elves Race in the Grand CampaignNew additional Race-specific currency: AmberWonder-based C...
+Total War: WARHAMMER - Realm of The Wood Elves is available on the following platforms: Steam.About This Content New Wood Elves Race in the Grand CampaignNew additional Race-sp...

 Total War: WARHAMMER - Realm of The Wood Elves Review

-Total War: WARHAMMER - Realm of The Wood Elves is an app by CREATIVE ASSEMBLY.
+Total War: WARHAMMER - Realm of The Wood Elves is an app developed by CREATIVE ASSEMBLY.
 Total War: WARHAMMER - Realm of The Wood Elves was first published on .
-It is accessible for Steam.
+Total War: WARHAMMER - Realm of The Wood Elves is currently available on Steam.

 About This Content